Nibelung

-The most widespread use of Nibelung is used to denote the Burgundian royal house, also known as the Gibichungs (German) or Gjúkingar (Old Norse).
+The most widespread use of the term Nibelung denotes the Burgundian royal house, also known as the ' (German) or ' (Old Norse).
 A group of royal brothers led by king Gunther or Gunnar, the Gibichungs are responsible for the death of the hero Siegfried or Sigurd and are later destroyed at the court of Attila the Hun (called Etzel in German and Atli in Old Norse).
 This is the only use of the term attested in the Old Norse legends.

 In medieval German, several other uses of the term Nibelung are documented besides the reference to the Gibichungs: it refers to the king and inhabitants of a mythical land inhabited by dwarfs and giants in the first half of the Nibelungenlied, as well as to the father and one of two brothers fighting over a divided inheritance.
 This land and its inhabitants give their name to the "hoard of the Nibelungs" (Middle High German der Nibelunge hort).
 In the late medieval Lied vom Hürnen Seyfrid, the name, in the form Nybling or Nibling, is given to a dwarf who again gives his name to the treasure.

 In Richard Wagner's opera cycle Der Ring des Nibelungen (1848–1874), Nibelung denotes a dwarf, or perhaps a specific race of dwarfs.

 In Waltharius

-The earliest probable surviving mention of the name is in the Latin poem Waltharius, believed to have been composed around the year 920.
-In lines 555–6 of that poem Walter, seeing Guntharius (Gunther) and his men approaching says (in the Chronicon Novaliciense text, usually taken to be the oldest):
+The earliest surviving probable mention of a form of the name 'Nibelung' occurs in the Latin poem Waltharius, believed to have been composed around the year 920.
+In lines 555–6 of that poem Walter, seeing Guntharius (Gunther) and his men approaching says (in the text, usually taken to be the oldest):